-NOTE: The current open enrollment period runs through January 31, 2016.
+NOTE: Open enrollment runs from November 1, 2019 through December 15, 2019.
 You may qualify for a special enrollment period, outside of open enrollment, if you experience a life-changing event such as marriage, birth, moving to another state, or a loss of coverage.
 To see if you qualify, go to www.healthcare.gov or call the Health Insurance Marketplace at 1-800-318-2596.

 2. Gather the Information You Need to Enroll